Andrea Ferrari Kristeller

 She studied Literature at the University of Buenos Aires, translation with Leandro Wolfson; she did an internship at the Buenos Aires Zoo and studied to become a naturalist at EAN (Argentine School for Naturalists).
 She worked in wildlife rehabilitation for many years at Ribera Norte Natural Reserve, and for Fundación Bioandina in condor rehabilitation at Temaikén.
 She currently collaborates with several conservation programs in Misiones and other provinces by translating scientific papers or fund soliciting work into English.

-She has taught Literature for over 40 years at a secondary school level, she is now retired but continues her teaching practice within the Roots & Shoots programme from the Jane Goodall Institute at one of her schools.
+Having taught Literature for over 30 years at secondary school levels, she also works within the Roots&Shoots programme from the Jane Goodall Institute with some of her groups.